 Indoor/outdoor entertainment spaces feature cozy seating, fireplaces, and outdoor kitchens.

 Open floor plans are being reconstructed — even in traditional homes.

 Some of the top designers are using rusted steels for decorative touches.

-Modern homes these days feature televisions in every room which hook up to cable or satellite services that enable viewers to move throughout the home and still watch the same move or television program.
-That is why media rooms have become more useful, and can also function as game or play rooms.
+These days, modern homes feature televisions in every room, which hook up to cable or satellite services that enable viewers to move throughout the home and still watch the same movie or television program.
+That is why media rooms have become more useful and can also function as a game or playroom.
 One tip: word has it that media rooms need to be on the first floor or they will never be used.

-To sum it up, there is a plethora of amazing design trends in renovation and house plans for home builders at The Plan Collection at www.theplancollection.com.
+To sum it up, there are many amazing design trends in renovation and house plans for home builders at The Plan Collection at www.theplancollection.com.